fpco/ide-backend/README.md

        ide-backend-server compiles the .c files into .o files and dynamically loads/unloads these object files) and in executable generation (#122).

-     * New functionality: specify additional arguments for ghc when building executables (#159).
+     * New functionality: specify (as the first argument of buildExe) additional arguments for ghc when building executables (#159).

      * Bugfix: Make sure ID info is updated on code changes (fixed a caching problem) (#142)